 If we do not receive payment in full, we will cancel your order and redeem the Units.
 If we redeem the Units for more than the value for which they were issued, the difference will go to the fund.
-If we redeem the Units for less than the value for which they were issued, we will pay the difference to the fund and collect this amount, plus the cost of doing so, from the principal distributor.
-The principal distributor may require you to reimburse the amount paid if it suffers a loss as a result.
+If we redeem the Units for less than the value for which they were issued, we will pay the difference to the fund and collect this amount, plus the cost of doing so, from your dealer.
+A dealer may require you to reimburse the amount paid if it suffers a loss as a result.